 I have never been to the centre of Alfreton, but if it is anything like the area where the football ground is based, I can only hope it is twinned with an industrial wasteland in Siberia, otherwise the partnership is distinctly unbalanced.

 In truth, Gareth and I – perhaps unfairly – hated Alfreton long before we arrived, purely because it was so far out of our way when we were making good progress down the eastern side of England.
 And, when you have already agreed between you that ‘Alfreton can go fuck itself’, it needed to be especially pretty to change our minds.
 Unfortunately, on the prettiness scale, Alfreton Town’s ludicrously-named ‘Impact Stadium’ is some distance below Susan Boyle, and its only ‘impact’ is to make you want to gauge your own eyes out with a rusty spoon.

 To make matters worse, as we pulled into the car park we were watched by a rather unsavoury looking chap who was sat, by himself, on a nearby wall.
 He was, as Gareth quite rightly pointed out, very similar to the character ‘Tom’ from Father Ted.
-If you have never watched the show, or have forgotten Tom, here is a (rather poor quality) clip:

 ‘Alfreton Tom’ continued to stare at us, as we parked up and began to hurriedly take photographs.
 Alarmingly, he then started walking over towards us, before standing with his hands in his pockets and grinning.
 I am sure, in hindsight, this was a grin of friendship, but at the time we both feared it was the last smile we would ever see.